 Profiling data can be used to gain insight into what methods and lines of your code are slow.
 Each profile has a detailed view that gives information about what happened in your code while the profile was collected and offers different ways to explore your profile data.
 This information can be found by going to the Profiling page in sentry.io, clicking on a “Transaction” and then selecting a “Profile ID.”

-The main visualization on this page is a flame chart.
-Learn more about flame charts in Flame Charts and Flame Graphs.
+The main visualization on this page is a flame graph.
+Learn more about flame graphs in Flame Graphs and Aggregated Flame Graphs.

-A flame chart can only show data from one thread at a time.
+A flame graph can only show data from one thread at a time.
 You can use the thread selector dropdown to choose which thread to look at.

 Samples are displayed in chronological (call) order by default.
-You can change the way samples are sorted in the flame chart with these options:
+You can change the way samples are sorted in the flame graph with these options:

 - Call Order: The default sorting order which displays samples in chronological order.